 Alternative Minimum Tax (AMT) and ISOs

 The Alternative Minimum Tax is a tax that runs parallel to the normal tax system.
-Although there is no tax due when you exercise your ISOs, the bargain element on the date of exercise is considered an “add back” item under the AMT code, and increases your Alternative Minimum Taxable Income (AMTI)*.
+Although there is no tax due when you exercise your ISOs, the bargain element (spread on) the date of exercise is considered an “add back” item under the AMT code.
+This increases your Alternative Minimum Taxable Income (AMTI)*.
 You owe AMT if the bargain element value exceeds the AMT threshold amount.
 The threshold amounts for 2022 are:

 - $75,900 for Single Taxpayers

 You also owe AMT Tax if the AMT tax you have to pay is higher than the tax you owe under the regular tax code.
 AMT tax rates are either 26% or 28% depending on your income for the year, and will have to be paid if the ISOs you exercised are held through a calendar year.
 AMT tax is not withheld by your employer and should be taken into account when formalizing your cash flow and expenses for the year.

 *The exact AMT calculation is robust and is not covered in this article.
 It is best to approach a tax professional when determining your exposure to AMT